The Roman Denarius: A History Of The Iconic Silver Coin

 Its extensive circulation across the vast reaches of the Roman Empire demonstrates the success of silver as a monetary medium.

-According to Kenneth Harl in his excellent book Coinage in the Roman Economy, 300 B.C. to A.D.
+According to numismatic history legend Kenneth Harl in his outstanding book Coinage in the Roman Economy, 300 B.C. to A.D.
 700:

 “The success of Roman currency rested upon its silver coins, which over the centuries often suffered recoinage, debasement, and revaluation that directly affected the supply and use of coins, and thus state expenses, taxes, and prices in the marketplace.
 Romans employed as their principal coin a modest-sized silver denomination, the denarius, for nearly five centuries.”